speechbrain/speechbrain/recipes/Voicebank/dereverb/MetricGAN-U/README.md

 [MetricGAN-U: Unsupervised speech enhancement/ dereverberation based only on noisy/ reverberated speech](https://arxiv.org/abs/2110.05866)

 Notes:
 1- By default we use srmr as a default target metric.
-This requires you to install SRMRpy (see extra-dependecies.txt) 2- To use dnsmos as a target metric, you have to ask the key from the DNS organizer first: dns_challenge@microsoft.com
+This requires you to install SRMRpy (see extra-dependencies.txt) 2- To use dnsmos as a target metric, you have to ask the key from the DNS organizer first: dns_challenge@microsoft.com

 # Dataset